grzegorz914/homebridge-meraki-control/README.md

 | [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) | Highly Recommended |

 ## Installation
-1. Follow the step-by-step instructions on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for how to install Homebridge.
+* Follow the step-by-step instructions on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for how to install.
-2. Follow the step-by-step instructions on the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) for how to install Homebridge Config UI X.
+* Follow the step-by-step instructions on the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) for how to install.
-3. Install homebridge-meraki-control using: `npm install -g homebridge-meraki-control` or search for `meraki` in Config UI X.
+* Install homebridge-meraki-control using: `npm install -g homebridge-meraki-control` or search for `meraki` in Config UI X.

 ## Features and How To Use Them
 * Switch `ON/OFF SSIDs networks` in Your organisation (MR devices).